david-cattermole/mayaMatchMoveSolver/docs/source/solver_design.rst

 climbing analogy, the *deviation error* is the highest mountain peak that is good enough for the solver.

-At the beginning of an solver iteration, if the error level is below this value, the solver considers the error to be low enough for the user's needs and stops trying to reduce the error.
+At the beginning of a solver iteration, if the error level is below this value, the solver considers the error to be low enough for the user's needs and stops trying to reduce the error.

 .. _solver-design-solver-auto-diff-type: